vipulnaik/diet-exercise-health/notes/2024-04-25-abdominal-pain.md

 to the form factor or other aspects of the lavash.
 I did not experience issues during or immediately after the consumption.

+### Twenty-nine days later (2024-05-24)

+I experienced a recurrence of abdominal pain, nowhere near the peak but somewhat comparable to what it had been off and on in the week after the initial peak.
+I'm hoping that this recurrence is brief.
+A few contributing factors:

+* The [unplanned fast of three days ago and subsequent sore throat](2024-05-21-unplanned-19-hour-fast.md).
+This could be a recovery step as I noticed the sore throat improvement coinciding with the abdominal pain.
+* It's cooler than usual, and thermal comfort has been an issue.
+* I have been trying to shift my sleep schedule toward sleeping earlier, in preparation for upcoming travel.
+Also, on this day I decided to eat *before* jogging (and ended up skipping jogging after the pain came plus due to a bunch of stuff to be done).
+The combination meant more cold exposure and eating when colder, which might have interacted with the residual abdominal pain issues and the sore throat issues.

 ## Thermal comfort

 After the chills I experienced on 2024-04-25, and clearly feeling more